d2s/Documentation/_posts/2018-04-10-Changelog.md

 ## Version 5.5.4 rc

-Updated 13 Oct 2018.
+Updated 14 Oct 2018.

 Next release will be sometime in Nov 2018.
+The main focus in next release is a few enhancements in copy single files, snapshots and smoke out most of the last bugs causing RsyncOSX a buggy behavior.

 The rc will be updated from time to time.
 Here is some info about what is in [next version](/nextversion).

 ## Version 5.5.3